DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

      19
 ```

-We use our `colors.at` function to choose the row and column to print at.
 `date.weekday()` is a function which will return the weekday (0 is Monday, 6
 is Sunday) for the date it's attached to.
 For our calendar, we want each
 weekday to take up 4 spaces, so that's why we multiply by 4 - to skip past